jung-eugene/connect-four/README.md

 # Connect Four 🎰

-A Connect Four game to explore multiple classes in Python.
+A Connect Four game built in Python.
 I created a class that represents the board for a game of Connect Four, and also an AI player that the user can play against.

 ## How Connect Four Works 🎲